 3 examples of legal workflows for legal professionals

-For today’s lawyers and accountants, legal automation is playing an increasingly important role.
+For today’s lawyers and accountants, legal automation platforms are playing an increasingly important role.
 Both to gain productivity immediately, but also to prepare for future developments in the legal and accounting professions.

 The importance of legal automation will continue to grow in the coming years.
 Indeed, this technology can be of great help to law firms and accountancy firms to increase productivity, save money and bring even more added value and satisfaction to their clients, in particular through an improved advice and support service.

 However, it is not always easy to understand how creating automated workflows for legal tasks can help a firm improve productivity and enhance client satisfaction.

 Let’s take a closer look at what we’re talking about when we use the term “workflow”.
 Then let’s look at 3 examples of workflows for law firms and accountancy firms.

 The typical definition of a workflow consists of representing in the form of a flow all the operations to be carried out to accomplish tasks or activities grouped together in a single business process.

 Thus, a workflow is used to describe all the actions and tasks to be distributed among the various actors in a process, to define the participants, the deadlines, the validation methods and to provide each of the actors with the information required to carry out their task.